-So thanks to that trade with Pittsburgh, the Broncos pick up Tulane’s Patrick Johnson to pair him with the earlier addition of Oregon State product Hamilcar Rashed Jr. in the fourth round.
-Von Miller is likely in his final season with Denver, Bradley Chubb has been banged up early in his career and there’s not a lot of depth behind them.
+So thanks to that trade with Pittsburgh, the Broncos pick up Tulane’s Patrick Johnson to pair him with the earlier addition of Northern Iowa product Elerson Smith in the fourth round.
+Miller is likely in his final season with Denver, Bradley Chubb has been banged up early in his career and there’s not a lot of depth behind them.

 Johnson excelled as a three-year college starter with 120 combined tackles, 34 tackles for loss, 21 sacks, 11 passes defensed and six forced fumbles in that span.

-Meanwhile, Rashed went off in 2019 with 22.5 TFL, 14 sacks and had a strong sophomore season, too, before being fairly quiet this past year, as he struggled to play with extra weight.
-Under Fangio’s guidance, Rashed has the chance to bounce back and be a dynamic pro.
+Meanwhile, Smith went off in 2019 with 21.5 TFL and 14 sacks before opting out this past year.
+Under Fangio’s guidance, Smith has the chance to capitalize on his immense potential and be a dynamic pro.

 As far as seventh-round picks go, DJ Daniel isn’t a bad one.
 His lack of playing time can be attributed to the talent around him at Georgia, as Tyson Campbell and Eric Stokes will probably hear their names called on Day 2 of the 2021 draft.
 He’s a solid depth option for the Broncos’ secondary.

-It’s already a crowded receiving room in the Mile High City, yet Ihmir Smith-Marsette, raw and slender as he is, boasts a big catch radius, great long speed and would have the chance to flourish with a precise downfield passer such as Jones throwing him the ball.
+It’s already a crowded receiving room in Denver, yet Ihmir Smith-Marsette, raw and slender as he is, boasts a big catch radius, great long speed and would have the chance to flourish with an explosive downfield passer such as Lance throwing him the ball.